 906 Sir Francis Drake Blvd, San Anselmo, 415.521.5500

-Chef Ron Siegel opened his first solo venture in a contemporary art-filled space with an urban edge.
-The vegetable-centric menu, available as a tasting menu or a la carte, incorporates seafood and Japanese techniques in colorful dishes like trout with baby bok choi, purple daikon and dashi that are bold, balanced and bright.
-The petite patio is as popular as the front room.
+Chef Ron Siegel’s contemporary art-filled space is known for its urban edge.
+The vegetable-centric menu, available as a tasting menu, incorporates seafood and Japanese techniques in colorful dishes like trout with baby bok choi, purple daikon and dashi that are bold, balanced and bright.
+The restaurant earned a Michelin one-star rating in 2019 and again in 2021.

 198 Sir Francis Drake Blvd, San Anselmo, 415.453.9898

 This sister restaurant of Insalata’s continues to flourish as a bastion of creative Mexican and Central and South American cuisine.
 Not your typical south-of-the-border spot, they serve up top-notch margaritas and Latin lusciousness.

 218 Sir Francis Drake Blvd, San Anselmo, 415.454.8900

 A one-stop shop for everything from coffee and pastries to artisan bread, with a seasonal brunch menu.
 High-quality ingredients and a comfortable atmosphere make MH worth checking out.
 A “front porch” patio bustles during the morning hours.

 101 San Anselmo Ave, San Anselmo, 415.755.4575